 Remember to check, whether you filled in the personal details correctly.
 Do not forget to click on Save Draft!

 Congratulations!
 You have a solid draft of your future application:

-After clicking on your application, you will be forwarded to the next screen:
+After clicking on your application, you will see the following screen:

 At this step, you can test your application.
 You can only benefit from alpha and beta testing since it allows you to check the effectiveness of its marketing message, optimize the app’s performance, undergo quality control and get qualitative feedback from the users!

 So we recommend you to test your app first (Google has collected the testing best practices here).
 After the tests are completed, you can use the same build to production – you do not need to upload your app again.

 2) Upload the APK or app bundle files

 It is time to get back to your checklist!
 Click on App Releases and prepare the unique bundle ID, signed app release, and expansion files for upload before the app release.
 Then select Manage Production (after you run the tests), click on Create Release and move on to Google Play App Signing.